 Vector databases

 Vector databases have emerged as specialised tools for managing the high-dimensional data representations (embeddings) required by AI models.
-They enable efficient similarity search across text, images, and other content types.
+They enable efficient similarity search across text and images.
 Prominent solutions include Pinecone, Qdrant, Milvus and Weaviate.

 We’ve generally placed vector databases in the Trial ring, as they have proven valuable for specific use cases such as semantic search and recommendation systems.
 However, their adoption should be carefully evaluated based on individual requirements.
 Traditional databases may be sufficient for simpler operations and avoid the data consistency challenges of keeping embeddings synchronized with underlying content changes across databases.
 Alternative approaches, such as Timescale’s PGAI vectorizer, bring vector embedding search directly into the Postgres database, ensuring embeddings remain synchronised with underlying content changes.

-If a vector database is required for your use case, the choice of provider often depends on factors such as scale requirements, the need for real-time updates, and whether a managed or self-hosted solution is preferred.
-Pinecone leads in production readiness but comes with the costs of a managed service, while open-source alternatives like Qdrant and Milvus offer greater control but demand more operational expertise.
+If a vector database is required for your use case, the choice of provider often depends on factors such as scale requirements and whether a managed or self-hosted solution is preferred.
+Pinecone leads in production readiness but comes with the costs of a managed service, while open-source alternatives such as Qdrant and Milvus offer greater control but demand more operational expertise.

 Local model execution environments

-Tools like Ollama, LM Studio, and AnythingLLM provide accessible ways to run open weight models on local hardware.
+Tools such as Ollama, LM Studio and AnythingLLM provide accessible ways to run open weight models on local hardware.
 These environments enable rapid experimentation with open weight models from providers including Meta (Llama), Mistral, DeepSeek, Alibaba (Qwen), and OpenAI (gpt-oss) without API costs or sending data to external services.
 Many now support advanced capabilities including web search, tool calling via Model Context Protocol (MCP), and connections to commercial APIs for hybrid workflows.

 These tools serve various evaluation needs: developers testing AI features during development, teams comparing model responses for specific use cases, and organisations exploring AI capabilities with sensitive data that cannot leave their infrastructure.
-The range spans from command-line interfaces like Ollama to graphical applications like LM Studio, accommodating different technical backgrounds and preferences.
+The range spans from command-line interfaces such as Ollama to graphical applications such as LM Studio, accommodating different technical backgrounds and preferences.

 We’ve placed these in Trial as they offer a valuable alternative approach to model evaluation alongside cloud-based testing.
-They’re particularly useful for privacy-sensitive prototyping, offline development, and scenarios where extensive experimentation would be cost-prohibitive via APIs.
+They’re particularly useful for privacy-sensitive prototyping and scenarios where extensive experimentation would be cost-prohibitive via APIs.
 Teams should consider these tools as one option among many for model evaluation, weighing their benefits against the overhead of local setup and maintenance.

 Assess

 These tools represent emerging or specialized technologies that may be worth considering for specific use cases.
-While they offer interesting capabilities, they require careful evaluation due to limited adoption, specialized requirements, or uncertain long-term viability.
+While they offer interesting capabilities, they require careful evaluation due to limited adoption or uncertain long-term viability.

 AI application bootstrappers